LiquidSmokeX64/coffee/README.md

 CoffeeLinux delivers the power of Arch with added ease and convenience.
 Join us and experience it for yourself.

+However, it should be noted that gaming performance can vary depending on the Desktop Environment you choose.
+This is because each uses its own compositors, some game better than others.
+Also the display rendering differences between Wayland or X11 play a factor to overall gaming horsepower.
+Which is why CoffeeLinux provides a short list of some of the most popular DEs to choose from.
+If one doest suit you, try another, it might work better for your machine.

 ----------------------------------

 **Features of CoffeeLinux:**